wondering-packet/learning-vault/Git/Exercises/E004 - Squashing with Interactive Rebase.md

 pick 7c7c005 x: beta4 v2.0  # picking/keeping; second commit we are keeping!
 squash 1cb585c x: beta4 v2.2  # squashing into ^ above
 ----text-editor----
 	# once you select what you want to do with the commit
 	# save the file, this will then open text editor again
 	# where you will type in the commit message for the 1st picked commit:

 ----text-editor----
-# by default you will see old commit messages - you can delete them
+# by default you will see previous commit messages from the 3 commits
+	# you can delete them
 # then type in a meanigful message for commit 1
 # Note: this is for 099e0d6 & 48f3f22 squashed into e089b0f
 ----text-editor----
 	# save the above file, this will then open the editon again
 	# where you will type the commit message for the 2nd picked commit:

 ----text-editor----
-# by default you will see old commit messages - you can delete them
+# by default you will see previous commit messages from the 2 commits
+	# you can delete them
 # then type in a meanigful message for commit 2
 # Note: this is for 1cb585c squashed into 7c7c005
 ----text-editor----

 # rebase confirmation message
 [detached HEAD be285b9] x: beta4 final release
 Date: Thu Aug 7 02:48:20 2025 +0530